 My birthday is tomorrow and Valentine’s Day is next week which means it’s time to celebrate…with chocolate.
 Cookies are usually my dessert of choice, but this Chocolate Bundt Cake holds a special place in my heart.
 It’s our go-to homemade chocolate cake recipe.
 It never disappoints and always cures my chocolate cravings.

 If you are looking for a fool-proof, guaranteed to make you and everyone who takes a bite swoon, then make this Chocolate Sour Cream Bundt Cake.

-The chocolate glaze is silky, smooth, and so divine.
+- The chocolate glaze is silky, smooth, and so divine.
 It would make anything taste good.
-Drizzling it on top of this amazing chocolate cake really should be illegal.
-I want to continue baking and eating this cake, so please don’t tell the police.
+Drizzling it on top of this amazing chocolate bundt cake really should be illegal.
+(I want to continue baking and eating this cake, so please don’t tell the police.
 I don’t want to go to jail.
 Let’s keep this our little secret:)

 This cake is very rich and a small piece usually does it, but since it’s my birthday I think I need a big fat piece…for breakfast:) Starting my birthday with chocolate cake must mean it’s going to be a great year.
 At least that’s what I’m going with.
 We shall see!
 At least I know my day will be wonderful!

-This Chocolate Sour Cream Bundt Cake is perfect for any celebration or just because you need chocolate.
+This chocolate cake recipe is perfect for any celebration, or just because you need chocolate.
 I am a firm believer that every day should be celebrated and there is no better way to celebrate than with chocolate.

 And if you want to make your Valentine’s heart go pitter patter, just give them a slice of this cake.
 Everything will be smooth sailing after they taste this Chocolate Sour Cream Bundt Cake!